FirespriteLtd/website/site/content/careers/_index.md

         We're a professional, friendly bunch of developers from all experience levels and diverse backgrounds.
-We were founded by industry veterans who wanted to build a studio staffed with excited, passionate creators who love to collaborate across varied, inspiring and challenging game projects.
+We were founded by industry veterans who wanted to build a studio staffed with excited, passionate creators who love to collaborate across varied, inspiring and challenging production projects.
       image:
         alt: Who we are